 - The MRI is denied by the insurance adjuster

-- The insurance adjuster send the MRI request to utilization review
+- The insurance adjuster sends the MRI request to utilization review

 What can I do to get the MRI approved?